cclagodna/Goblins-Stole-My-Bike/README.md

   - Necessary features that need to be implemented
   - Bugs that need fixing
   - Questions and help with code
-  - **IMPORTANT** When creating a new issue, look for "Projects" on the right.
+  - **IMPORTANT:** When creating a new issue, look for "Projects" on the right.
 If necessary, add that issue to `GSMB - main` so it can auto-add to the to-do list.

 ---